 By default, Known and Trusted users will display their rank.
 Using the toggle will revert you to User.

 Additionally, there exists a special rank called “Nuisance”.
 These users have caused problems for others, and will have an indicator above their nameplate when your quick menu is open.
 Most of the time, these users’ avatars will be completely blocked.
-In a future release, users who are sliding toward the “Nuisance” rank will be notified.
+You probably won't see these often-- which is a good thing!

-If a VRChat Team member doesn’t have their “DEV” tag on, they’ll appear as a normal user with their actual Trust Rank.
+If a VRChat Team member doesn’t have their “DEV” tag on, they’ll appear as a normal user.

 “Safety” is a new menu tab that allows you to configure how users of each rank are treated in regards to how they display for you in VRChat.
 This affects many aspects of a user’s presence in VRChat: